 This course develops a comprehensive understanding of the legislative and administrative laws and judicial rulings affecting the human resources professional.
 Understanding employment law is the primary focus of this course.

-Prerequisite: HRM 311 or POL 355 or LES 200.
+Prerequisite: HRM 311 and ENG 121.

 HRM 402 - International Comparative Labor and Employment Relations (3)